Qualytics/userguide/docs/checks/what-is-an-inferred-check.md

 # What is an Inferred Check?

-* Qualytics automatically generates and maintains `inferred` checks by Profiling the Data Store, performing statistical analysis followed by various machine learning methods.
+* Qualytics automatically generates and maintains `inferred` checks by Profiling the Datastore, performing statistical analysis followed by various machine learning methods.

 !!! info
      `Inferred checks` will be automatically updated with the next Profiling run.